pakesson/tt_glitcher/docs/info.md

 ## How to Test

+All examples and oscilloscope captures in this section were taken with the project running on a Lattice UP5K FPGA on the [Tiny Tapeout FPGA Breakout](https://tinytapeout.com/guides/fpga-breakout/).

 ### Basic Use Cases

 The project can be tested by connecting a microcontroller or USB-to-serial adapter to the UART RX and TX pins (`ui[1]` and `uo[0]`, respectively).